Should I sign up for Personal Capital?

 Personal Capital is actually two services.
 This Personal Capital Review is a deep dive into:

-- The free Personal Capital software
+- The free Personal Capital software and financial dashboard

 - The wealth management service – Personal Capital Advisors